 If you would like to have a faith group contact you about their events, please complete the Faith Group Contact Request form.

-A Message from the Interim Dean of Religious and Spiritual Life, May 2013
+A Message from the Dean of Religious and Spiritual Life, Fall 2017:

-Please explore our website for more information.
-You will find a link to some of the religious groups that are active at Mount Holyoke College.
-Although the list does not cover every faith group at the College, it does give you a sense of the breadth and depth of religious pluralism on our campus.
-If you would like to receive email from a particular faith group regarding their events, fill out the Faith Group Contact Request Form.
-Be sure to “Like” our Facebook page at Religious and Spiritual Life at Mount Holyoke College.
+If you would like to receive email notices from a particular faith group regarding their events, you can fill out the Faith Group Contact Request Form.
+And be sure to visit our Facebook page and “like” us at Religious and Spiritual Life at Mount Holyoke College.

-We are here to listen, guide, counsel, and encourage you.
-And we look forward to welcoming you to Mount Holyoke College very soon!
+We are here to listen, guide, walk, and learn with you as you begin this new adventure.
+We look forward to welcoming you to Mount Holyoke College very soon!

 On behalf of the Eliot House Staff, College Chaplains and Religious Advisors